Best Attractions in Devon

-Stone Age hut circles, Norman castles, abbeys and museums - here’s our guide to South Devon’s best things to do.
+Stone Age hut circles, Norman castles, abbeys and museums - here’s our guide to the best places to visit in Devon

 One of the most complete examples of the moor’s prehistoric settlements, Grimspound is a stone enclosure littered with the leavings of 24 Bronze Age hut circles.
 First settled about 1300 BC, the village’s stone perimeter wall is thought to have stood at 1.7 metres high in places.

 An impressive Norman stronghold laid waste by Henry VIII, and one of the largest castle ruins in the south west, Okehampton Castle is mentioned in the Doomsday book.